South African Airways: Effect of apartheid: 1985–1990

 Due to international opposition to apartheid during the 1980s, SAA's offices were attacked.
-In Harare, Zimbabwe, its offices were badly-damaged after protesters went on a rampage.
+In Harare, Zimbabwe, its offices were badly damaged after protesters went on a rampage.

 The US Comprehensive Anti-Apartheid Act of 1986 banned all flights by South African–owned carriers, including SAA.
 In 1987, SAA's services to Perth and Sydney in Australia were ended, in light of the Australian Government's opposition to apartheid.

-The South African Airways Museum Society opened its doors to the public at Jan Smuts International Airport (which was renamed the OR Tambo International Airport in 2006).
-The organisation was formed by South African Airways employees and outside parties with the mission of preserving South African aviation history, especially SAA itself.
-Based at Transvaal Aviation Club, Rand Airport, Germiston, it was founded after the restoration of the CASA 352L.
-Since then, many aircraft have joined SAA Museum Society's collection relating to South African aviation.
+In January 1992, the journal of the Royal Aeronautical Society (RAeS) reported that the SAA had allegedly confirmed that its passenger jets had carried cargo for Armscor, a South African arms manufacturer, in an attempt to circumvent a UN arms embargo placed on apartheid South Africa.
+On 28 November 1987, South African Airways Flight 295, a Boeing 747-200 Combi en route from Taipei to Johannesburg with a stopover in Mauritius experienced a catastrophic in-flight fire in the cargo area, broke up in mid-air, and crashed into the Indian Ocean east of Mauritius, killing all 159 people on board.
+Ignition of an ammonium perchlorate cargo, a chemical used as a missile propellant, is theorised by forensic scientists to have caused the fire.

 With the demise of apartheid in 1990, SAA started services to former and new destinations in Africa and Asia.
 On 1 June 1990, South African companies signed a domestic air travel deregulation act.
-Flights to New York City's JFK International Airport resumed in November 1991 and SAA's planes were able to fly for the first time over Egypt and Sudan, on 8 September.
+Flights to New York City's John F. Kennedy International Airport resumed in November 1991 and SAA's planes were able to fly for the first time over Egypt and Sudan, on 8 September.
 The airline launched flights to Milan on 1 June during the year, and services to Athens were re-introduced.
 Also, an interline with Aeroflot was established.